 Mr. Marino has served as our Chief Legal Officer and Corporate Secretary since January 2017 and as a member of the board of directors of OptiNose AS since June 2018.
-Prior to joining OptiNose, Mr. Marino served as Senior Vice President, General Counsel and Corporate Secretary of Fibrocell Science, Inc., a publicly-traded cell and gene therapy company, from June 2015 to January 2017, and as Senior Vice President, General Counsel and Corporate Secretary of NuPathe Inc., a publiclytraded specialty pharmaceutical company from October 2010 until the sale of NuPathe to Teva Pharmaceutical Industries Ltd. Earlier in his career Mr. Marino was an attorney at the law firms of Morgan, Lewis & Bockius LLP and WilmerHale LLP where his practice focused on mergers and acquisitions, financing transactions, licensing, corporate governance, securities and other general corporate matters.
+Prior to joining Optinose, Mr. Marino served as Senior Vice President, General Counsel and Corporate Secretary of Fibrocell Science, Inc., a publicly-traded cell and gene therapy company, from 2015 to 2017, and as Senior Vice President, General Counsel and Corporate Secretary of NuPathe Inc., a publicly-traded specialty pharmaceutical company from 2010 until the sale of NuPathe to Teva Pharmaceutical Industries Ltd. in 2014.
+From 2001 to 2010, Mr. Marino was an attorney at the law firms of Morgan, Lewis & Bockius LLP and WilmerHale LLP where his practice focused on mergers and acquisitions, financing transactions, collaborations, corporate governance, securities and other general corporate matters.
 Mr. Marino earned a B.S. in Accountancy from Villanova University and a J.D. from Boston College Law School.